-\joseprd{ In order to validate the above hypothesis we have performed smoothed-particle-hydrodynamics (SPH) simulations of DWD mergers to compare the structure of the post-merger, central WD remnant with the one of the CEL.
-In Fig.~\ref{fig:simulation} we show the density colour map on the orbital and polar plane of a $0.6+0.6~M_{\odot}$ DWD merger at about $9$ orbital periods after the starting time of the mass transfer.
-At this time the two WDs have already merged and formed a newborn, central WD remnant.
-By comparing Figs.~ \ref{fig:density-profile-CEL} and \ref{fig:simulation} we can conclude that the density and radii of the central WD, product of a DWD merger, are similar to the ones of our relevant CELs, which validate our initial guess. }
+\joseprd{ To validate the above hypothesis, we have performed smoothed-particle-hydrodynamics (SPH) simulations of double white dwarf mergers to compare the structure of the post-merger, central white dwarf remnant with the one of the CEL.
+In Fig.~\ref{fig:simulation}, we show the density color map on the orbital and polar plane of a $0.6+0.6~M_{\odot}$ merger at about $9$ orbital periods after the starting time of the mass transfer.
+The two white dwarfs have merged, forming a newborn central white dwarf remnant.
+By comparing Figs.~ \ref{fig:density-profile-CEL} and \ref{fig:simulation}, we can conclude that the density and radii of the central white dwarf, the product of a merger, are similar to the ones of our relevant CELs, which validate our initial guess. }

 Turning to the comparison with a binary, we computed, as a first guess, the GW emission for a binary with total mass, $M_{\rm bin} = m_1+m_2$, and a chirp mass, $M_{\rm chirp} = M_{\rm bin} \nu^{3/5}$ ($\nu\approx q \equiv m_2/m_1$), equal to the mass of the \CEL.
-We found that the timescale and amplitude evolution of the binary is of the same order of magnitude than the ones of a \CEL.
-Hence, we conjecture that the two signals can have similar waveforms sweeping the same frequency interval at the same time.
+We found that the timescale and amplitude evolution of the binary is of the same order of magnitude as the ones of a \CEL.
+Hence, we conjecture that the two signals can have similar waveforms sweeping the same frequency interval simultaneously.

-\joseprd{ The GWs from these CELs, besides from their early chirping-like behaviour, are highly monochromatic.
-Hence, this poses a detection-degeneracy issue with other monochromatic systems, for instance with some kind of binaries which we identify in Sec.~\ref{sec:5}. }
+\joseprd{ The GWs from these CELs, besides their early chirping-like behavior, are highly monochromatic.
+Hence, this poses a detection-degeneracy issue with other monochromatic systems, such as some kind of binaries, which we identify in Sec.~\ref{sec:5}. }

-For a more detailed and quantitative study of the waveforms we used the non-dimensional parameter
+For a more detailed and quantitative study of the waveforms, we used the non-dimensional parameter

 where $\phi$ is GW phase and $N$ the number of cycles.
 This parameter is an intrinsic measure of the phase-time evolution \cite{2013PhRvD..87h4035D}, and is (gauge) invariant under time and phase shifts.